 Board Approval

-The plan shall be presented to the Board for approval by December 1.
+The plan shall be completed between November 1 and January 1 of each school year and presented to the Board for approval.
 If revisions are needed, the District planning committee shall forward proposed revisions to the Superintendent.
 Revisions must reflect requirements of Every Student Succeeds Act of 2015 and KRS 158.649.
 All recommendations for revisions require approval by the Board.

-The Superintendent shall submit required assurances to the Kentucky Department of Education no later than July 1 of each year.
+The Superintendent shall submit required assurances to the Kentucky Department of Education no later than September 30 of each year.